 - Your choice of tread depends on your preference.
 Normally, a design with two or four ribs is enough for most people’s needs.
 Just ensure that the ribs and sipes are deep and wide enough to allow maximum friction and grip.

 - Such a design will also help to keep the gravel and dirt from getting back within the regions of the tire.
-Yet another great pattern is one that has large rubber blocks which can dig right into the sand for better traction.
-This type of pattern is more ideal for sandy and rocky areas and is more commonly seen on industrial vehicles.
+Yet another great pattern is one that has large rubber blocks that can dig right into the sand for better traction.
+This type of pattern is more ideal for sandy and rocky areas and is more commonly seen in industrial vehicles.

 Q-4: How long do all-terrain tires typically last?

 - This can depend on a lot of different factors, but for the most part, all-terrain tires typically last for about 2 to 3 years.
 One of the factors that determine the longevity of your tires is the type of tread compound that is used.
 Nylon and silica compounds are among the strongest, while they are also some carbon ones that are in the forefront, too.

 - Another factor that will have an impact on how long your tires last is your mileage and the speeds at which you use your tires.
 You need to check the speed rating as well as the load index of the tires you buy and use them accordingly because misusing the tires drastically reduces their lifespan and, for most tires, the warranty doesn’t cover outside damage or owner damage.